-2.2 Controllin ng Inherent Risk
+2.2 Controlling Inherent Risk

-Category Current Controls Effectivenes ss of cont rols
+Category Current Controls Effectivenes

 Likelihood Impact Total Score

 Score score

-assessment for a Public Services Network

-(PSN) compliance certificate.
-This compliance

-provides assurance and confidence in the

-Council's ICT security arrangements and allows

-connection to PSN services. -

-Resources Building and Office security/access 2 1 2
+Bacouroos assessment for a Public Services Network (PSN) compliance certificate.
+This compliance provides assurance and confidence in the Council's ICT security arrangements and allows connection to PSN services.
+2 1 2

-arrangements in place to control access to

-Council buildings for authorised staff, members

-and visitors.

-Secure network including Firewall and ICT Security Manager and Compliance Team
+Resources Building and Office security/access arrangements in place to control access to Council buildings for authorised staff, members and visitors.
+Secure network including Firewall and ICT Security Manager and Compliance Team.

-Security Manager and Compliance Team.

 All laptops are encrypted, and all new desktops purchased are encrypted as standard.

-Nominated systems administrators and system

-audit trails/admin logs maintained.

-Penetration testing regularly undertaken

-Corporate document retention system in place

-(TRIM) and FOI/Records Management Unit

-established.

-ICT compliance team developed following ICT

-restructure with three FTE compliance

-resources.

-Secure e-mail solution in place

-Reviewed use of fax machines and now have a

-Rightfax system in place.

-An enterprise-class Secure Email Gateway is in

-place to filter incoming email.

-Review of ICT systems as part of Reshaping

-Services Agenda has been completed to

-ensure systems are fit for purpose and support

-the new services going forward.
-This work is

-also closely aligned to the Digital Strategy.
-The Digital Programme Board has now approved

-the Digital programme of works and systems

-will be consolidated going forward as individual

-projects are implemented.

-The council is rolling out Office 365 to all staff

-and all staff should be migrated to 365 by the

-end of 2020.

-Data Protection refresher training delivered to

-all relevant staff that incorporates the GDPR

-requirements.

-Second internet connection has been installed

-at the Civic Offices.

-Review of WASPI documentation remains

-ongoing.

-The migration of the Council's WAN onto the all Wals assure BSBA network has been

-Wales secure PSBA network has been

-completed.
-All schools in the Vale in scope

-have also been migrated onto the PSBA
+Nominated systems administrators and system audit trails/admin logs maintained.
+Penetration testing regularly undertaken Corporate document retention system in place (TRIM) and FOI/Records Management Unit established.
+ICT compliance team developed following ICT restructure with three FTE compliance resources.
+Secure e-mail solution in place Reviewed use of fax machines and now have a Rightfax system in place.
+An enterprise-class Secure Email Gateway is in place to filter incoming email.
+Review of ICT systems as part of Reshaping Services Agenda has been completed to ensure systems are fit for purpose and support the new services going forward.
+This work is also closely aligned to the Digital Strategy.
+The Digital Programme Board has now approved the Digital programme of works and systems will be consolidated going forward as individual projects are implemented.
+The council is rolling out Office 365 to all staff and all staff should be migrated to 365 by the end of 2020.
+Data Protection refresher training delivered to all relevant staff that incorporates the GDPR requirements.
+Second internet connection has been installed at the Civic Offices.
+Review of WASPI documentation remains ongoing.
+The migration of the Council's WAN onto the all Wales secure PSBA network has been completed.
+All schools in the Vale in scope have also been migrated onto the PSBA 2 1 2

 2.2 Controlli ng Inherent Risk Category Current Controls Effectivenes ss of cont rols Likelihood Impact Total Score Score score network as part of the LiDW 2 grant funded project.
 Service Delivery & Well-being Information Security & Governance Framework arrangements in place.
 Revised the Information Management Strategy to reflect how plans to use technology will support the delivery of the Council's Corporate Plan and the expected outcomes as well as how we will manage and safeguard information that we exchange between organisations and our partners.
 Implementation Plan aligned to the Strategy is in place and is being delivered.
 ICT Strategy has been signed off and ICT continue to support ICT projects that fall within the Digital programme of works associated with the Digital Strategy.
 Protocol to enable us to reuse information under the Open Government licence has been developed and published on our website.
-2 2 1 Reputation We raise awareness amongst our customers of how we collect, record, monitor and use their personal data to ensure that we gain consent to do so.
+2 2 4 Reputation We raise awareness amongst our customers of how we collect, record, monitor and use their personal data to ensure that we gain consent to do so.
 1 1 1 Overall Effectiveness of Controls 2 1 2

-Inherent Ris k Scores Effectivenes Score s of conti rols Residual Ris sk Score Direction of Travel Forecast Direction of Travel Category Likelihood Impact Total Likelihood Impact Total Likelihood Impact Total = OI ITAVEI Political & Legislative 4 3 12 2 1 2 2 3 6 + 1 Resources 4 3 12 2 1 2 2 3 6 1 1 Service Delivery & Well-being 3 3 9 2 2 4 2 2 4 • 1 Reputation 3 3 9 1 1 1 3 3 9 1 1 Average risk score/ direction of travel 4 3 12 2 1 2 2 3 6 (Medium) 1
+Effectivenes Score Effectiveness of controls Score sk Score Direction of Travel Forecast Direction of Travel Category Likelihood Impact Total Likelihood Impact Total Likelihood Impact Total 1 UTTAVEL Political & Legislative 4 3 12 2 1 2 2 3 6 ÷ + Resources 4 3 12 2 1 2 2 3 6 ₽ ₽ Service Delivery & Well-being 3 3 9 2 2 4 2 2 4 ₽ ↓ Reputation 3 3 9 1 1 1 3 3 9 ➡ ↓ Average risk score/ direction of travel 4 3 12 2 1 2 2 3 6 (Medium) ŧ ł